 Cutting down on sugar does not mean you have to give up all things sweet.
 Choosing food and drinks that use sugar alternatives in place of regular sugar can help you reduce the amount of sugar in your diet, without compromising on flavour.

 Novel sugars such as allulose and isomaltulose closely resemble regular sugar and come from natural sources like fruit and vegetables.
 Their advantage is they have a lower glycaemic index compared to regular sugar.
 This means energy is released more slowly in our bodies, preventing rapid spikes in blood sugar level.

 Another alternative to regular sugar is artificial sweeteners, which may be chemical-based, e.g. aspartame, or derived from natural sources, e.g. stevia.
 It is a common misconception that sweeteners are bad for your health.
-Compared to sugar, sweeteners contain less or zero calories and do not affect blood sugar levels, making them helpful for weight management and suitable for people with type 2 diabetes.
+Compared to sugar, sweeteners contain less or zero calories and do not affect blood sugar levels.
 They also meet strict standards set by Singapore Food Agency and are safe for consumption.

 Our sugar consumption should be no more than 10 percent of our daily energy intake.
 For most adults, that is about 10 teaspoons of sugar (based on a 2000-daily calorie intake).
 If you are determined enough, a further reduction to 5 teaspoons (25g) of sugar a day can bring about additional health benefits.

 To illustrate, a typical cup of kopi contains over four teaspoons of sugar.
 A plate of mee siam could contain up to 10 teaspoons’ worth!
 Now imagine how much sugar we unknowingly consume each day and how much of an impact that could have on our health in the long term.
 Consciously limit your sugar intake by asking for siu dai (less sweet) kopi or teh, or low-sugar versions of bubble tea.